Michael-Soloveitchik/CFID/README.md

 ### Formulas

-The CFID formula is rather similiar to FID thus simple and easy to implement.
+The CFID formula is similar to FID, simple and easy to implement.
 Given:

 <img src='images/given-CFID-formula.png' width=300>